 Once the International Student receives their Social Security Card, paychecks will be sent to the student's employer, or to direct deposit, whichever the student prefers.

-On-Campus student jobs are classified according to the skills and experience required, going from Level 2 to Level 5, with Level 5 being the highest.
+On-Campus student jobs are classified according to the skills and experience required, going from Level 4 or Level 5, with Level 5 being the highest.

 Level 5: Designates a category of jobs, with wages determined individually based on comparable or identical full-time positions.
 The skill requirements and employee responsibilities of such positions are identical for student employees and full-time employees.
 These jobs may also include those positions in which a student has worked during the previous quarter in an on-campus co-op position, and is continuing in the position as a regular student employee.
 These jobs also require a highly specialized skill and/or several years of previous experience.
 Examples of Level 5 jobs are web developers, research assistants, computer programmers, and supervisor positions.